 - GLAAD Media Reference Guide is a spectacular collection of recommendations for writing about queer people

 - Collecting Transgender-Inclusive Gender Data from the Human Rights Campaign

 I appreciate the feedback and suggestions I’ve received from Amaya, Aria, Christina, Crystal, Gigi, Heather, Indy, Jon, LaToya, Liz, Melissa, Nicole, Rin, and Sophie!

 About the author

-Sarai Rosenberg is a brilliant & successful TPM with bias for action and strong UX and process improvement skills, with experience in SaaS agile SDLC and cloud security.
+Sarai Rosenberg is a brilliant & successful TPM with bias for action and strong UX and process improvement skills, with experience in SaaS agile SDLC, cloud security, Python, and SQL.
 Hire her?

 If you enjoyed this, please click the heart below to recommend it, and please share!